IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 TCP-AO protects the integrity of all the packets exchanged during a TCP connection, including the SYNs.
-Such a protection is important for some specific services, but many applications would benefit from the integrity protection offered by TCP-AO, notably against RST attacks.
-Unfortunately, from a deployment viewpoint, for many applications that use long-lived TCP connections having an existing MKT on the client and the server before establishing a connection is a severe limitation.
+Such a protection is important for some specific services, but many applications would benefit from the integrity protection offered by TCP-AO, notably against RST attacks that can happen later in the connection.
+Unfortunately, from a deployment viewpoint, for many applications that use long-lived TCP connections, having an existing MKT on the client and the server before establishing a connection is a severe limitation.